 NDOC assesses a 40% markup on most Offenders' Store Fund (OSF) goods and services sold to offenders and visitors.
-Unregulated OSF commissary sales resulted in \$14.2 million in monthly profits ranging between 29% to 42% or an average of \$439,000 net profits monthly from \$14.2 million in gross sales annually.
-These markups may cause disadvantaged offenders to struggle to purchase hygiene, supplies, food, clothing, stamps, and other basic necessities.
-A previous audit conducted by the Division of Internal Audits found OSF expenditures were not administered through legislatively approved regulations, which NDOC still has not adopted.
+OSF commissary sales resulted in \$14.2 million in monthly profits ranging between 29% to 42% or an average of \$439,000 net profits monthly from \$14.2 million in gross sales annually.
+These markups may affect disadvantaged offenders' purchases of hygiene, supplies, food, clothing, stamps, and other items they prefer to no-charge rations.

-Developing OSF markup limits and incorporating methodology into legislatively approved regulations adopted through the public rulemaking process will help ensure offenders can purchase basic necessities at a reasonable cost.
+Developing OSF markup limits and incorporating methodology into legislatively approved regulations adopted through the public rulemaking process will help ensure offenders can purchase items at a reasonable cost.
 Incorporating these limits and methodology into regulations will increase transparency and ensure an average \$14.2 million in annual OSF sales conform with statutory authority and legislative intent.